danskernesdigitalebibliotek/dpl-react/src/apps/advanced-search-v2/README.md

 - Manages the full advanced search form UI.
 - Connects to `useSearchFormState` and `useFormVisibility`.
 - Handles focus management when adding new suggest rows.
 - Computes whether there are any filters to determine if the Reset button should be shown.

 Rendered subcomponents:

 1. **Summary (when in summary mode)**
    - If `shouldShowSummary` is `true`, renders `AdvancedSearchSummary` with an "Edit search" link.

 2. **Suggest rows**
    - Maps over `suggests` and renders one `AdvancedSearchSuggest` per row.
-   - Determines configuration (label/placeholder/suggest type) from `SEARCH_INDEX_OPTIONS` based on `suggest.term`.
+   - Determines configuration (label/placeholder/suggest type) from
+     `SEARCH_INDEX_OPTIONS` based on `suggest.term`.
    - Maintains a `ref` per row pointing at the `SearchIndexSelect` button so new rows can be auto‑focused.
-   - Manages the operator of a row via the *next* row’s `operator` field.
+   - Manages the operator of a row via the *next* row's `operator` field.

 3. **Static filter selects**
    - Renders a grid of `AdvancedSearchSelect` components based on `INITIAL_FILTERS_STATE`.